yukselberkay/asnap/README.md

 go build
 ```

-this will produce asnap binary.
+This will produce asnap binary.
 After you build it, create asnap_conf.txt inside the same directory with the asnap, insert your key to first line and you are good to go.

 ```
 echo 'insert key' > asnap_conf.txt
 ```

-usage and examples
+Usage and Examples

 ```
 Usage of ./asnap: